kalviumcommunity/S73_Avishkar_Capstone_DoodhWala/Readme.md

 - Deployed Backend using Mongo Atlas

+## DB Schema created - branch: DBschema

+- Created the database Schema named user.js

 ## GET API used - branch: GETapi

 - GET API has been implemented to access user details for the Profile

 ## POST API used - branch: POSTapi

-- POST API has been implemented to fetch the signup and login data from the request body, also I did implemet the Login and Signup functionality in backend as well as frontend.
+- POST API has been implemented to fetch the signup and login data from the request body, also I did implement the Login and Signup functionality in backend as well as frontend.

 # PLAN